BindoLabs/FCModel/README.md

 You can name your column-property ivars whatever you like.
 FCModel associates columns with property names, not ivar names.

 Models may have properties that have no corresponding database columns.
 But if any columns in a model's table don't have corresponding properties, FCModel logs a notice to the console at launch.

+For `NSDecimalNumber` value.
+SQLite3 does not support customized precision deciaml value ([Datatypes In SQLite Version 3](http://www.sqlite.org/datatype3.html) ).
+So it is recommand to save it as TEXT type.

+You can add any other properties you'd like — they don't all need to have database columns.

 ## Schema creation and migrations